LNXSeus/Advancely/README.md

 your most recently played world from the standard Minecraft installation.
 To begin customizing, press the `ESC` key to open the settings window, where you can switch to `Auto-Track Active Instance` if you use Prism Launcher, MultiMC or some other custom launcher.

 ***

-That's a very detailed and important section.
-The best place to put it is right after the **"Getting Started"** section in your `README.md`.

-New users will read "Getting Started" to get the application running, and the very next thing they should know is how to maintain it and keep it updated.
-Placing it here ensures they see this crucial information early on.

-Here is an updated version of the text you provided.
-I've restructured it for clarity and updated the technical details to accurately reflect the process for all three operating systems, based on the `update_checker.cpp` file.

-***